Pharmaceutical Technology & Quality Systems

 Course Outline

-This two-year distance learning course is aimed at graduates who currently work within the pharmaceutical industry who wish to fulfil the EU educational requirements for Qualified Person (QP) status.
-Graduates who complete this course and have the relevant work experience are eligible to apply to the Health Products Regulatory Authority (HPRA) or EU regulatory authority to register as a QP.
+This two-year Pharmaceutical Technology & Quality Systems distance learning programme is aimed at graduates who currently work within the pharmaceutical industry and wish to fulfil the EU educational requirements for Qualified Person (QP) status.
+Graduates who complete this course and have relevant work experience are eligible to apply to the Health Products Regulatory Authority (HPRA) or EU regulatory authority to register as a QP.

 Subjects taught

 In Part I, you will take taught modules to the value of 60 credits, run over a minimum of 18 months.
-The taught modules incorporate a combination of self-instructional printed materials (i.e. printed module workbooks), teleconferences, web-based seminars and online assessments.
-Students must also attend the two three-day workshops on campus each year, involving lectures, practical sessions, tutorials and industrial site visits.
+The taught modules incorporate a combination of online module notes, recorded material, webinars, workshops, online assessments and end of year written exams.
+Students must also attend the two workshops on campus each year, involving lectures, practical sessions, tutorials and industrial site visits.

-In Part II, you complete a research project module to the value of 30 credits.
-If you want to pursue the course, you must be able to carry out your research project in your place of employment.
+In Part II, students complete a research project module to the value of 30 credits.

 Part I